tyouhyou/cxxlog/README.md

 With the macros shown above, writting log can be fulfilled in an "iostream style".
 And, std::endl will be add to the end of the line automatically.

-Before log can be output, the log file path should be specified via SET_LOGFILE(path).
+Before log can be output, the log file path should be specified via SET_LOG_FILE(path).
 The path can be relative or absolute.
 But the folder should be an existing one.
 If any folder in the specified file path does ont exist, it will not be created, thus, logs cannot be written, and no exception will be thrown.
 Even writting is performed before file path setting, it causes no exception.

 Usually one application or library use only one log file.
 In case multiple files are desired, there have another set of macros to fullfill it.